About this course:

 Pregnancy

-The ASH recommends antepartum prophylaxis with the standard dose of LMWH for women with antithrombin deficiency and a family history of VTE, a homozygous mutation for factor V Leiden, combined thrombophilia, or a personal history of VTE related to a hormonal risk factor or unprovoked who are not currently on long-term anticoagulation treatment.
+The ASH recommends antepartum prophylaxis with the standard dose of LMWH for women with antithrombin deficiency and a family history of VTE, a homozygous mutation for factor V Leiden, combined thrombophilia, or a personal history of VTE related to a hormonal risk factor or unprovoked VTE who are not currently on long-term anticoagulation treatment.
 They recommend postpartum prophylaxis with a standard or intermediate dose of LMWH for women with antithrombin deficiency and a family history of VTE, women who are homozygous for factor V Leiden or prothrombin genetic mutation, women with combined thrombophilia, women with a protein C or S deficiency, or women with a personal history of VTE.
 No prophylaxis is recommended for pregnant women with no or a single clinical risk factor for VTE.
 The ASH recommends antithrombotic prophylaxis for women undergoing assistive reproductive treatment who develop severe ovarian hyperstimulation syndrome (Bates et al., 2018).

 Treatment of VTE